 Ford Recalls Over 37 000 Vehicles Due to Windshield Wiper Defect Industry Response and Solutions

-In August 2024, Ford recalled over 37,000 vehicles, including the 2023-2024 Ford Maverick, Bronco Sport, and Mustang Mach-E, due to a defect in the windshield wiper motors.
+In August 2024, Ford recalled over 37,000 vehicles, including the 2023-2024 Ford Maverick, Bronco Sport, and Mustang Mach-E, due to a defect in the OEM windshield wiper motors.
 Water intrusion into the motors caused them to fail, creating a safety hazard by reducing visibility and increasing accident risks.
 The issue, identified in April 2024, was traced to a faulty seal between the gear cover and housing.
 By mid-July, Ford had received 81 warranty claims, though no accidents or injuries were reported.

 In response, Ford launched a recall and notified vehicle owners.
-Dealerships are inspecting and replacing faulty wiper motors at no cost, with recall notifications expected by August 26, 2024.
+Dealerships are inspecting and replacing faulty OEM wiper motors at no cost, with recall notifications expected by August 26, 2024.
 Customers can verify their vehicle's recall status using the NHTSA website or by contacting Ford.

 To prevent such issues in the future, the wiper industry can adopt several strategies: